U.S. Reaches 'Reduction In Violence' Deal With Taliban In Afghanistan

 Administration officials, speaking on the condition of anonymity at the Munich Security Conference, say there will be a seven-day "reduction in violence," but did not specify when it would start.
 The seven days are meant as an initial confidence-building measure.

-The next step would involve the Taliban agreeing to intra-Afghan talks that would aim to determine the future of Afghanistan and the role the Taliban could play in it.
+The next step would involve the signing of an agreement between the U.S and the Taliban.
+That would pave the way for intra-Afghan talks to determine the future of Afghanistan and the role the Taliban could play in it.

-Once these two steps have begun to the satisfaction of all sides, a peace deal will be signed by the U.S. and Taliban, likely later this month or early next month.
-The details of that agreement have not yet been made public.

 The U.S. military will monitor the reduction in violence, according to a senior administration official.